Ukraine's first gay march held under police protection

 The march in Kiev lasted only 40 minutes but was a small victory for the former Soviet republic's gay community.

-A year ago, gay activists cancelled plans for a rally in Kiev, saying they had received threats of violence.
-One would-be organiser was beaten up by a group of men the same day.
+A year ago, gay activists canceled plans for a rally in Kiev, saying they had received threats of violence.
+One would-be organizer was beaten up by a group of men the same day.

 The rally almost came to nothing when city authorities raised security concerns and a court issued an order to ban it.

-But on Saturday police offered protection to the small march, held away from the city centre.
+But on Saturday police offered protection to the small march, held away from the city center.

 At the end of the rally, the gay activists stepped into the grounds of a local film studio and climbed onto buses that drove them away, avoiding the risk of further confrontation.